Microsoft Bounty Programs

 Yes.
 We want to know about a security vulnerability as soon as you’ve found it.
 We will award you the bounty for the vulnerability reported.
-If you give us the functioning exploit within 90 days of submitting the vulnerability, we will top it off and pay you the entire bounty amount.
+If you give us the functioning exploit within 90 days of submitting the vulnerability, we will top it off and award you any additional bounty amount for high quality or functional exploit reporting.
 For example, if you submit a critical RCE you will receive $6,000 during the adjudication.
 When you submit the functioning exploit within 90 days, you will receive the additional $9,000.

 We’re constantly evaluating our programs to determine how to increase the win-win between the security research community and Microsoft’s customers.

 If you are submitting your own mitigation bypass idea that you invented, then you do not need to pre-register.
 Simply send it to email@example.com.
 If you are submitting a mitigation bypass technique that you found in use in the wild, then you will need to pre-register before you submit.
 Email firstname.lastname@example.org to get started.
 Please see complete program terms here.